sandeepcr529/codespy/Readme.md

 This is a useful function that can limit the code analysis to a set of specified files.
 This can be useful if a project contains a large number of php files, but at time we are only interested in analyzing coverage of a particular file.

 A function can be added for analysis as

+	include 'codespy.php';
     \codespy\Analyzer::addFileToSpy("/path/to/target/file");

+This function should be called right after you include codespy.php.

 By restricting analysis to a single file or a small number of files, the test can be run without much reduction in speed.